November 10, 2021

 Once inside, she occupied the fortress, which gave her access to heavy and wisely positioned cannons.

 There was some nervous back and forth outside the castle.
-The cardinals were begging Caterina to let go, and Caterina from the walls was sharing big nope vibes.
+The cardinals were begging Caterina to let go, and Caterina from the walls was giving off immaculate nope vibes.

-Caterina doubled down: "Ok, but I also want money, soldi, dinero, pengarna."
-She was enjoying herself.
+Ok cool, but I also want money, soldi, dinero, pengarna.

-The cardinals couldn't take an L this big, so they approached her husband.
+The cardinals couldn't take an L this big.
+They approached her husband.
 Girolamo agreed that what Caterina was asking was wrong.
 But what can you do?
 Bitches be crazy.

 Finally, the cardinals blinked and added a payment for 8000 ducats to the contract.
 Caterina accepted and left the castle.
-The Riarios reached Forlì safe and sound and learned that a new Pope had been elected: Innocent VIII.
+As the Riarios reached Forlì, they learned that a Pope had been elected: Innocent VIII.

 End of Part 1.